Traditional games of Korea: How to play the game

-Garakji chatginori (가락지찾기놀이)
+Garakji chatginori

 Objective of the game

 Players trying to find hidden garakji (hidden object).

 Origin

 The game is also called Garakji Gamchigi Nori.
 Garakji is a pair of big rings that married women wore.
 They are usually made out of metal such as silver or stones like jade.
 Although rings were typically used to play the game, other objects were used as well which then would change the name of the game.
 This game was usually played indoors during the winter time and is typically played by young and/or grown women.

 How to play the game

 The game is often played with about ten people.
 The group will sit in a circle and someone among the group is chosen to be the finder (sometimes called tiger or cat).
 The finder has to sit in the middle and covers their eyes.
 The garakji will be passed around under their skirts or knees as the people in the circle sing a song.
 The group must try not to show the garakji to the finder and be careful not to drop it.
 When the finder says stop or the song ends, they will start looking the garakji.
 In order to confuse the finder, the players sitting in the circle may try to trick the finder through their actions or words.
 The finder will point to a person who they think has the garakji or object.
 If the assumption is wrong, they must stay in the middle and go for another round.
 However, if the person with the garakji/object is caught, they are now the finder.